8 workout products that are actually worth the splurge

 Thanks to its ability to improve cognitive abilities for years to come, exercise is proving to be a mental and physical 401K.
 One 2014 study, published in the journal Neurology, followed 2,747 healthy people between the ages of 18 and 30 for 25 years to find out just how much regular exercise could impact a life over the course of a quarter-century.
 Using cognitive tests, memory assessment, processing speed, and executive function, researchers measured the participants’ ability to learn, reason, and problem solve in 1985, and then again in 2010.
 What they found?
 Participants who were more physically fit in 1985—and maintained their fitness over the years—performed about 10 percent better on the tests in 2010 compared with their less fit counterparts, more than 25 years after they began exercising regularly.
 “The message is clear,” wrote study leader David R. Jacobs, a professor in the division of epidemiology and community health at the School of Public Health at the University of Minnesota.
 “For generally healthy people, exercising regularly can enhance brain function over a lifetime—not just after a workout.”

-Through our regular Recommender surveys, Fast Company has found that some of the most productive professionals are finding ways to prioritize working out, now matter what—whether it’s an at-home yoga session in the early morning before the kids are up, a hotel room HIIT workout, or a living-room spin class at the end of a busy day.
+Through our regular Recommender surveys, Fast Company has found that some of the most productive professionals are finding ways to prioritize working out, no matter what—whether it’s an at-home yoga session in the early morning before the kids are up, a hotel room HIIT workout, or a living-room spin class at the end of a busy day.

 Here are eight products that can get you motivated enough to do your mind and body some good today, tomorrow, and 25 years from now.
 Our suggestion?
 Invest now.